Being an American in Barcelona

 One major challenge I did experience (although I did anticipate it) as an American in Barcelona was homesickness.
 I am a very family-oriented person who does get homesick rather easily, so being abroad for nearly four months was no small feat.

 I not only was homesick for my family and friends, but even sometimes for certain aspects of America!
-For example, I missed certain American foods, like Chik-fil-a, and the shopping convenience via stores like Target (if you know, you know!).
-That being said, the pros of Barcelona, and my experience in European countries in general, outweighs the pros of the US.
-I much prefer the way of life in Spain to that of the US, and I think that is the number one thing I will miss.
+For example, I missed certain American foods, like Chik-fil-A, and the shopping convenience via stores like Target (if you know, you know!).
+That being said, the pros of Barcelona, and my experience in European countries in general, outweighs the pros of the U.S. I much prefer the way of life in Spain to that of the U.S., and I think that is the number one thing I will miss.

 Stereotypes